This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Slabbed coins are often expensive, high-grade, and frequently rare.
+Slabbed coins are often expensive, high-grade, rare coins.
 They are the type of coin many of the serious big-spending collectors and investors go after.

 Top 4 Slabbed Coin Grading Companies

-Third-party coin graders (which are the independent firms that do the grading and the slabbing) have been around now for a few decades, and some have built pretty good reputations.
+Third-party coin graders (which are the independent firms that do the coin grading and the slabbing) have been around now for a few decades — and some have built pretty good reputations.

 - American Numismatic Association Certification Service (ANACS)

 - Professional Coin Grading Service (PCGS)